TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 2. Per-sheet method:

-This method implies that the wall sheets of maximum size 2500×10000 mm and the bottom sheets are prepared at the factory site, they are rolled to the radius, stipulated by the design project.
+This method implies that the wall sheets of maximum size 2500×10000 mm and the bottom sheets are prepared at the workshop, they are rolled to the radius, stipulated by the design project.
 Then the sheet elements are packed in a special way to be prepared for transportation.
 Wall and bottom assembly (welding) is carried out on the construction site.

-Construction elements of a vertical steel tank
+Construction elements of a large storage tank

-Vertical tank bottoms are made of steel with 4 mm thickness at the minimum.
+Vertical above-ground storage tank bottoms are made of steel with 4 mm thickness at the minimum.
 In low loading capacity tanks (up to 1000 m³ included) bottoms are usually flat-shaped.
 For tanks of loading capacity exceeding 1000 m³ the bottom is made with an inclination from or to the center at the rate of 1:100.
 A ring-shaped edge is installed on the bottom of vertical steel tanks with loading capacity exceeding 1000 m³.
 The edge steel thickness is from 6 mm and more, which depends on the thickness of the lower ring.
 The dependency connection is shown in the table below:

 |The lower ring thickness